 - Keyword view: Select the step below which you want to insert the step.

 c) Active screen: In the active screen window, right click and choose the step generator option.
 It will ask you to choose the object on which your step should be based on.
 Following that the step generator window is launched.

 Step #2) This is the step generator window that gets launched.
 Please note the details that it is displaying now.
 It is showing all the details related to the step that is currently chosen.
 We can choose the required values for the new step but that does not affect the current step.

 I am going to set the values as required by me to enable checking if the link exists.

 As you can see, I chose a Test Object, Create an account link and chose the operation Exist.
-I left the arguments empty because it is optional and chose that the return value of the operation be stored in a variable var_Exist.
+I left the arguments empty because it is optional and chose that the return value of the operation is stored in a variable var_Exist.
 It displays the VB Script statement, as it is going to appear in the Expert view in the “Generated Step” field.
 In other words, the syntax.

 Step #3) The drop-down where I chose a test object, I can alternately choose to base my step on a utility object or Functions.

 Step #4) Object: this field contains a list of required object or the function library source.

 Step #5) Operation field will let you choose the appropriate method, property or function.

 Step #6) Arguments and Return value: These fields are self-explanatory.
 The user could parametewise the arguments or provide constant values.